 The old station was near the Ninh Bình bridge across the Đáy River and had a significant role during the first Indochina War.
 Facilitating the transfer of soldiers, foods and weapons became an important contribution to the struggle against the French armed forces.

-Unfortunately this also drew the attention of the French and it was bombed and targeted on a regular basis.
-In typical Vietnamese sang froid, It has since been renovated as a restaurant and can be visited at 1 Hoang Hoa Tham Road in Than ward.
+Unfortunately, the French also noticed this and bombed and targeted it regularly.
+In typical Vietnamese sang froid, locals have since renovated it as a restaurant, which visitors can find at 1 Hoang Hoa Tham Road in Than ward.

 A Modern Town

 It goes without saying that Ninh Binh City has been prominent in the various rebellions and wars that have swept over Vietnam for millennium.
-Unfortunately, the fighting was often so fierce that many of the historical buildings in the town center were destroyed.
+Unfortunately, fierce fighting often destroyed many of the historical buildings in the town center.
 To new visitors, it often represents a fairly bland urban center, a stark contrast to the many ancient temples, buildings, farms and forests that surround it.

 On the plus side, Ninh Binh province lacks a lot of the heavy industries and traffic of its neighboring cities.
 This gives the town a relatively modern and progressive atmosphere, with a laid back attitude that is in tune with the stunning landscape of the province.

-The city center itself is clustered around Luong Van Tuy Street, Luong Van Thang Street and Truong Dinh Street and hosts a variety of restaurants, retail outlets, clothing shops and hotels.
-Not a lot of western style eateries though and while general English fluency is risings, you will be well served by the Google map and Translator apps.
+The city center clusters around Luong Van Tuy Street, Luong Van Thang Street, and Truong Dinh Street, hosting a variety of restaurants, retail outlets, clothing shops, and hotels.
+As it lacks many Western-style eateries and English fluency is still rising, Google Maps and Translator apps will serve you well.

 A River Town